Role of volatility mixing in wealth condensation transition: Details of numerical simulations

 \section{Details of numerical simulations}

-We first describe the numerical procedure used to estimate the effective tail exponent $\hat{\gamma}$.
+We describe the numerical procedure used to estimate the effective tail exponent $\hat{\gamma}$.
 A linear fit to the double-logarithmic plot of $\rho(c)$ is highly sensitive to the histogram binning and does not provide estimates of $\hat{\gamma}$ consistent with the control parameter $\Lambda$.
-We therefore use the maximum-likelihood estimator (MLE) for the Pareto distribution,
+We use the maximum-likelihood estimator (MLE) for the Pareto distribution as follows:

 where $c_i$ denotes the normalized wealth satisfying $c_i>c_{\min}$, $c_{\min}$ is the lower cutoff for the tail, and $n$ is the number of samples.
-To estimate $c_{\min}$, we use the Kolmogorov-Smirnov (KS) statistic based on~\cite{clauset2009power}.
-In summary, we obtain $c_{\min}$ from the goodness-of-fit with KS statistics and calculate $\hat{\gamma}$ from the MLE for the Pareto distribution for each run of the HBM simulation.
-Fig.~\ref{fig3} shows that averaged $\hat{\gamma}$ of 128 runs at $t=10^5$.
+To estimate $c_{\min}$, we use the Kolmogorov--Smirnov (KS) statistic~\cite{clauset2009power}.
+In summary, we determine $c_{\min}$ using a goodness-of-fit test based on the KS statistic and calculate $\hat{\gamma}$ using the MLE for the Pareto distribution for each run of the HBM simulation.
+In the main text, Fig.~\ref{fig3} shows $\hat{\gamma}$ averaged over 128 runs at $t=10^5$.

-For network generation, we retain only the GCC, since disconnected nodes do not exchange wealth and would otherwise distort the stationary normalized wealth distribution.
-In an ER network, the degree distribution converges to the Poisson distribution for $N\to\infty$.
+For network generation, we retain only the giant connected component (GCC), since disconnected nodes do not exchange wealth and would otherwise distort the stationary normalized wealth distribution.
+In an ER network, the degree distribution converges to a Poisson distribution as $N\to\infty$:

 where $\lambda$ is the mean degree.
-The GCC degree distribution is
+The degree distribution of the GCC is

 Here $u$ satisfies the self-consistent equation $u=e^{-\lambda(1-u)}$.
 The mean degree of the GCC is